wso2/docs-ei/en/micro-integrator/docs/setup/security/about_forgetme_tool.md

     </tbody>
     </table>

-## Configuring the master configuration file
+## Configuring the primary configuration file

-The master configuration file of the Identity Anonymization tool is the `         config.json        ` file.
+The primary configuration file of the Identity Anonymization tool is the `         config.json        ` file.
 Following is a sample config.json
 file: